NicholasDundas/truthtable-c-refactor/README.md

 It is set to 32 by default.

 # Running the program
-To run the program is fairly simple just add the file you want to enter as the first argument such that running it looks like:
+To run the program is fairly simple just add the file you want to enter as the first argument such that running it looks like this:

 `.\truthtable.exe test.txt`